 His name came to mind in the early 90's when I was living in Paris as a Disney Imagineer, involved in directing the design of what would soon become Disneyland Paris.
 The city fascinated me (as it does all of us) and at times I wondered who was the "Walt Disney" of french culture?
 Hugo, Hausmann, Moebius?
-Touring the many restored monuments, castles and cathedrals, you'd eventually learn that many of the interiors were actually reimagined and enhanced in the late 1800's by the same Eugene Viollet-Le-Duc.
+Touring the many restored monuments, castles and cathedrals, you'd eventually learn that many of the interiors were actually reimagined and enhanced (versus restored) in the late 1800's by the same Eugene Viollet-Le-Duc.
 He was a romantic that wanted to deliver the heroic medieval designs that only could be imagined, going well beyond restoring what was there.
+In fact, he changed it.
 He seemed to embrace the reason the building existed as his directive and the story that inspired it .
 Kind of like what a theme park is to historic reality, only he was remaking real places!
 He imagined his castles filled with knights in shining armor, versus their stone cold reality.
 Very Disney.
 Very experiential.

-To make the connection between the two an even closer "six degrees of ornamentation," The Sleeping Beauty Castle at Disneyland lends it's own tiny nod to the French master with a gilded version of the famous spire.
+To make the connection between the two an even closer "six degrees of ornamentation," The Sleeping Beauty Castle at Disneyland lends it's own tiny nod to the French master with a faux gilded version of the famous spire.

-As they say, borrow from the best!
+As they say, if you’re gonna borrow…..borrow from the best!

 Point being, some of the places we are moved by are conceived and designed with an emotion in mind.
-Voillet-Le-Duc and Walt Disney were both romantics and used their skills to inspire.
+Eugene Voillet-Le-Duc and Walt Disney were both visionary romantics and used their skills to inspire.
 That's experiential design at it's best.